ksamuk/pixy/docs/companions.rst

 The BED file is used to manually defined genome regions over which to calculate summary statistics.
 It is specified at the command line with the ``--bed_file``.

+Note that pixy expects intervals to be one indexed, *not* zero indexed as many typical BED files are.
+If your BED file is zero indexed, you'll need to convert the intervals (e.g. by adding 1 to the start and end).

 *Format*

 A headerless, tab separated file with the first column containing a chromosome ID, the second column containing the first position of a window, and the third column containing the last potion of the window.
 Each row = one window.